 Farming for Bees

-This companion publication to Organic Farming for Bees contains detailed guidance on identifying and creating pollinator habitat within a working agricultural landscape.
+This publication provides detailed guidance on identifying and creating pollinator habitat within a working agricultural landscape.
 To download PDF, click here.

 Biodiversity Conservation: An Organic Farmer’s Guide